datawire/ambassador-docs/docs/emissary/1.13/topics/running/resolvers.md

 ### Kubernetes service-level discovery

-By default, Ambassador Edge Stack uses Kubernetes DNS and service-level discovery.
-In a `Mapping` resource, specifying `service: foo` will prompt Ambassador Edge Stack to look up the DNS address of the `foo` Kubernetes service.
+By default, $productName$ uses Kubernetes DNS and service-level discovery.
+In a `Mapping` resource, specifying `service: foo` will prompt $productName$ to look up the DNS address of the `foo` Kubernetes service.
 Traffic will be routed to the `foo` service.
 Kubernetes will then load balance that traffic between multiple pods.
-For more details on Kubernetes networking and how this works, see our blog post on [Session affinity, load balancing controls, gRPC-Web, and Ambassador](https://blog.getambassador.io/session-affinity-load-balancing-controls-grpc-web-and-ambassador-0-52-2b916b396d0c).
+For more details on Kubernetes networking and how this works, see our blog post on [Session affinity, load balancing controls, gRPC-Web, and $productName$](https://blog.getambassador.io/session-affinity-load-balancing-controls-grpc-web-and-ambassador-0-52-2b916b396d0c).

 ### Kubernetes endpoint-level discovery

-Ambassador Edge Stack can also watch Kubernetes endpoints.
+$productName$ can also watch Kubernetes endpoints.
 This bypasses the Kubernetes service routing layer and enables the use of advanced load balancing controls such as session affinity and maglev.
 For more details, see the [load balancing reference](../load-balancer).

 ### Consul endpoint-level discovery

-Ambassador natively integrates with [Consul](https://www.consul.io) for endpoint-level service discovery.
-In this mode, Ambassador obtains endpoint information from Consul.
+$productName$ natively integrates with [Consul](https://www.consul.io) for endpoint-level service discovery.
+In this mode, $productName$ obtains endpoint information from Consul.
 One of the primary use cases for this architecture is in hybrid cloud environments that run a mixture of Kubernetes services as well as VMs, as Consul can serve as the single global registry for all services.

 ## The Resolver resource

-The `Resolver` resource is used to configure the discovery service strategy for Ambassador Edge Stack.
+The `Resolver` resource is used to configure the discovery service strategy for $productName$.

 ### The Kubernetes service resolver

-The Kubernetes Service Resolver configures Ambassador Edge Stack to use Kubernetes services.
+The Kubernetes Service Resolver configures $productName$ to use Kubernetes services.
 If no resolver is specified, this behavior is the default.
 When this resolver is used, the `service.namespace` value from a `Mapping` is handed to the Kubernetes cluster's DNS resolver to determine where requests are sent.

 ```yaml
 ---